emmanuelrosa/bisq-for-nixos/README.md

 ## Next steps

-First, you should know that a Nix package for Bisq 2 is on the way (again).
-See https://github.com/NixOS/nixpkgs/pull/347160.
+First, you should know that a Nix package for Bisq 2 is now in Nixpkgs.
 However, in the mean time Bisq 1 is necessary because Bisq 2 has not yet reached feature-parity with Bisq 1.

 The first thing I recommend is to get yourself a NixOS-friendly bundled version of Bisq 1.